COS301-SE-2022/Twitter-Summariser/README.md

 - NodeJS `lts/fermium (v.14.15.0)`.
 If you're using [nvm](https://github.com/nvm-sh/nvm), run `nvm use` to ensure you're using the same Node version in local and in your lambda's runtime.
 - AWS Account and configured AWS-CLI
 - Docker (for offline use)
+- Java SDK/ JDK with version >= 11
 </p>
 <h3 style="font-family: Jetbrains Mono"> Using NPM</h3>